Questions and answers about the UKCA mark from easyCE

 What are the differences between the UKCA mark and the CE mark?

-Many of the differences between the two systems are administrative in nature and reflect that the UKCA applies only in the UK and only requires information in English.
-This simplifies some aspects, such as where the technical information must be stored and which language applies.
-Other differences relate to the separation of the UK conformity assessment bodies from the EU notified body system as described below.
+Many of the differences between the two systems are administrative in nature and reflect the fact that the UKCA only applies in the UK and only requires information in English.
+This simplifies some aspects, such as where the technical information must be kept, or which language applies.
+Other differences relate to the separation of UK Conformity Assessment Bodies from the EU Notified Body system as described below.

 What aspects of UKCA do not change compared to CE?

-Many aspects are the same; the scope of the products covered, the technical requirements (basic requirements, standards) and the conformity assessment procedures will initially all be the same.
-If your product is sold in both the EU and the UK, the technical documentation showing that it meets these requirements will also be the same.
+Many aspects are the same; the scope of products covered, the technical requirements (essential requirements, standards) and the conformity assessment procedures will all initially be the same.
+If your product is sold in both the EU and the UK, the technical documentation showing that it fulfils these requirements will also be the same.

 How will the UKCA mark affect Northern Ireland?

-Products placed on the market in Northern Ireland (and in the EU) must be CE marked regardless of their origin.
-Products placed on the UK market must bear the UKCA mark, as described above, regardless of their origin, with one exception: companies in Northern Ireland will be in a special position to (CE mark) or the United Kingdom (UKCA mark) are certified to deliver to the United Kingdom.
+Products placed on the market in Northern Ireland (and the EU) must be CE marked regardless of their origin.
+Products placed on the market in Great Britain must be UKCA marked as described above, regardless of their origin, with one exception: companies in Northern Ireland will be in a special position to supply products certified under EU (CE mark) or UK (UKCA mark) regulations to Great Britain.

 Can I apply both the CE and UKCA marks on my product?

-Yes, provided they meet the associated requirements.
-It is already common practice to apply several conformity marks on internationally sold products.
+Yes, provided they fulfil the associated requirements.
+It is already common practice to affix several conformity marks to products sold internationally.

 What specific UK laws must be observed when marking UKCA?

-In order to implement the new regulation, the UK government has adopted several regulations (statutory instruments) to amend the current legislation.
-The main regulations are product safety and measurement technology, etc (amendment, etc.) (EU exit) Regulation 2019, which has a volume of 659 pages.
-These rules change most UK CE marking requirements for products placed on the UK market and require the UKCA mark.
-Where a directive requires CE marking and UK regulations have already been established, the changes are limited to
+To implement the new regulation, the UK government has issued several regulations (Statutory Instruments) to amend the current legislation.
+The most important regulations are the Product Safety and Metrology and (EU Exit) Regulations 2019, which run to 659 pages.
+These regulations amend most of the UK CE marking requirements for products placed on the UK market and require the UKCA mark.
+Where a directive requires CE marking and the UK regulations have already been established, the changes are limited to

 • replacing the CE mark with the UKCA mark,